adriaan-vd-graaf/genome_integration/README.md

 MR-link requires the outcome phenotype to be directly measured in the individuals that are present in the outcome

-Phenotype files need to be a tab separated table with the following columns.
+Phenotype files need to be a tab delimited file with the following columns.
 Phenotypes need to be quantitative and should be corrected for covariates before hand.

 1. `FID` -- family ID that is matched with the plink genotype column.
 2. `IID` -- individual ID that is matched with the plink genotype column.
-3. `PHENO` -- Numeric phenotype (please note that MR-link has only been tested for quantitative phenotypes.)
+3. `PHENO` -- Numeric phenotype (MR-link has only been tested for quantitative phenotypes)

 The first line is the header and will be checked against the following:
 ```
 correct_header= "FID\tIID\tPHENO\n"
 ```

-### MR-link output format
+#### MR-link output format
-MR-link outputs a file with two lines, one header and one result line for the gene, results are tab separated The header looks like this: `"ensembl_name\tmethod\tbeta\tse\tp_value\tn_ivs\tiv_summary\n"`
+MR-link outputs a file with two lines, one header and one result line for the gene, fields are tab separated The header looks like this: `"ensembl_name\tmethod\tbeta\tse\tp_value\tn_ivs\tiv_summary\n"`

 The result line contains the following fields: